MiguelMSandin/phylogeniesQuickStart/README.md

 ### Integrating the tree in a broader evolutionary context

 We have performed a technical check of the tree, and seems OK.
 We have interpreted few technical discrepancies from a biological point of view, and they are easily explained with the given dataset.
-Now we can pay attention at the identifiers from the tree leafs and build a whole evolutionary hypothesis for our tree.
+Now we can pay attention to the identifiers from the tree leafs and build a whole evolutionary hypothesis for our tree.

 Lastly, it is important to integrate the meaning of your tree in the current state of the art.
 What is your tree bringing to increase the knowledge of your field?